-In order to understand what to do in ways how to beat a DUI refusal case, you must first know why a refusal case is treated differently.
-If a driver is arrested for driving under the influence, the DUI test refusal sets off a negative set of chain-reactive administrative sanctions.
+In order to understand what to do for legal ways how to beat a DUI refusal case under the new law, you must first know why a BAC testing refusal case is treated differently and what the penalty is for this offense as it applies to your own specific situation.
+Just as importantly is how to get out of the offense quickly to avoid costs from this misdemeanor, with the proper help of specialists in this often technical field of law.
+If a driver is arrested for driving under the influence of alcohol, Marijuana, or other drugs, the DUI test refusal sets off a negative set of chain-reactive administrative sanctions.
 The courts and the prosecution have come up with sanctions in order to intimidate or coerce drivers the officers believe to be under the influence, in such a way as to not using your rights under the constitution.

 How might a prosecutor use a DUI refusal to submit to a blood test?